 Another valley town was named Palpa which means fork because there is a fork in the river near the center of town.
 This town is known for its gold and copper mining.
 This is where our guide Raul showed us a cactus bug called cochinilla, which is referred to as “red gold” in English.
 This insect’s blood was originally used for painting and clothing dyes.
 Today, it is used to make the red color in cosmetics such as lip stick.
 Because it is used for makeup color, it is very valuable - one kilogram is worth $400!

-the bottom shows the red color used in cosmetics after the bugs are crushed.
+The top shows the bugs in their natural state and the bottom shows the red color used in cosmetics after the bugs are crushed. |

 Our first stop in Nazca was the Museo Arqueologico Antonini where we learned about the Nazca people and of course, the Nazca lines.
 We learned about the three different types of pots for parties, rituals, and offerings and also the history of the trophy heads, which is a skull with a hole and string through it.
 A very interesting topic is the influence of Asian people and culture in the pottery.
 It is believed that the Nazca people were exposed to people of other cultures because distinctive, typical characteristics such as Asian eyes and beards show up on their painted pots.
 As further evidence, pumpkins are originally from Asia and many were found in tombs painted with the same designs as the Nazca pottery.
 The pumpkins were hollowed out and probably used to carry water and other food or drinks.

-An ancient circular aquaduct
+An ancient circular aquaduct |

-Toby proudly carries on the family tradition of making Nazca pottery
+Toby proudly carries on the family tradition of making Nazca pottery |

 Now onto the mysterious Nazca lines!
 The suspected date in which they were made is 200 AD because the same designs were painted on pottery during that time period.
 The lines occupy a total of 500 square kilometers and include straight lines and different figures such as birds, monkeys, spiders, trees, etc. They were not officially discovered until 1927.
 There are many theories about how they were formed.
 Native people thought the lines were some sort of worship to the gods but they never saw the actual overall figures before 1927 (because they did not have flight which is the only way to see the entire drawings).
 Because Nanazca means “the town made for suffering” in Quechua, many believe the name is referring to the lack of water.
 Thus, the lines were gifts to the gods to bless the town with water.
 Another theory is that the lines were left by aliens, which also might be why Peru has the most reported UFO sightings in the world.